Apply for 2024 Summer Staff

-DISC Coordinator – Design and lead a 6 week discipleship program including a one week mission trip.
+DISC Coordinator – Design and lead a discipleship program.
 During the weeks not leading DISC will be a cabin counselor.

 Sr. Healthcare Coordinator (“Nurse”) – Oversees all aspects of healthcare during camp including medication administration and injuries.
 Must be a 3rd year nursing student or greater.

 Jr. Healthcare Coordinator – Assists the Sr. Healthcare Coordinator in all aspects of healthcare during camp including medication administration and injuries.
 Must be a minimum of first aid certified.